michhar/azureml-keras-yolov3-custom/README.md

 4. <a href="https://docs.microsoft.com/en-us/azure/machine-learning/how-to-setup-authentication#set-up-service-principal-authentication" target="_blank">Create a Service Principal</a>.
     - A Service Principal is the recommeded way for an unattended script or production system to authenticate with Azure ML for accessing a Workspace.
-    - IMPORTANT: if you already have a Service Principal that you wish to use, you will still need to link it to your Azure ML Workspace with the instructions in the link above.
+    - IMPORTANT: if you already have a Service Principal that you wish to use, you will still need to associate it with your Azure ML Workspace with the instructions in the link above.

 ## Install prerequisite libraries

-Create a <a href="https://docs.python.org/3/library/venv.html" target="_blank">Python virtual environments</a>.
+Create a <a href="https://docs.python.org/3/library/venv.html" target="_blank">Python virtual environment</a>.

 Use the Python package manager to install the Azure ML SDK.
 Ensure using the intended `pip` (sometimes it's `pip3`).
 It is **strongly recommended** to use a virtual environment for this project as very specific versions of packages are used and it makes debugging a local setup easier.